pjs902/cmc-obs/README.md

 ## cmc-obs

-This library takes in a `Snapshot` object loaded by `cmc-browser` and computed various mock observations.
+This library takes in a `Snapshot` object loaded by `cmc-browser` and computes various mock observations.
 In particular, this library will extract number density profiles, line-of-sight and both radial and tangential proper motion dispersion profiles and stellar mass functions.